stanlypalathingal/SC_all_python/README.md

 The findings of this work are published in ["Decision tree based user-centric security solution for critical IoT infrastructure"](https://doi.org/10.1016/j.compeleceng.2022.107754)

-HTe work simulates a reallife scenario and uses Machine learning methods to identify threats.
+The work simulates a reallife scenario and uses Machine learning methods to identify threats.

 Use the following step for replication.
 # 1. For ordinary demo